-The charts below show the relationship between METRO's projected debt service levels (bar chart) and its maximum annual debt service coverage ratios (line charts).
+The chart below shows the relationship between METRO's projected debt service levels (bar chart) and its maximum annual debt service coverage ratios (line charts).

-For debt issued against METRO's sales & use tax revenues, the maximum annual debt service (MADS) coverage ratio is calculated as 75% of the prior year's sales tax revenue divided by the maximum annual debt service of the outstanding/projected debt.
+The maximum annual debt service (MADS) coverage ratio for METRO is calculated as 75% of the prior year's sales tax revenue divided by the maximum annual debt service of the outstanding/projected debt.
 METRO's bond covenants require its MADS ratio to be at least 2.00.
-In the proposed 5-year plan, MADS is projected to be over 3.5 in all years of the plan.
+In the proposed 5-year plan, MADS is projected to be over 5.0 in all years of the plan.